Today, I’ve got something important to share…

 But it means a very real possibility exists in the next few days.

-This is the time to consult your list and plans to make any last-minute additions or adjustments.
+This is the time to consult your list and plan to make any last-minute additions or adjustments.

 Listen To The Weather Predictions